canonical/ubuntu-pro-client/docs/tutorials/fix_scenarios.md

 >
 ```

 You can see that the prompt is asking for an Ubuntu Pro subscription token.
-Any user with
+Any
-a Ubuntu One account is entitled to a free personal token to use with Ubuntu Pro.
+user with a Ubuntu One account is entitled to a free personal token to use with
+Ubuntu Pro.

-If you choose the `Subscribe` option on the prompt, the command will ask you to go
+If you choose the `Subscribe` option on the prompt, the command
+will ask you to go to the
-to the [Ubuntu Pro portal](https://ubuntu.com/pro/).
-You can go into that portal
+[Ubuntu Pro portal](https://ubuntu.com/pro/).
+In the portal, you can get a free
-and get yourself a free subscription token by logging in with your
+subscription token by logging in with your "Single Sign On" (SSO) credentials;
-SSO credentials, the same credentials you use for https://login.ubuntu.com.
+the same credentials you use to log into https://login.ubuntu.com.

-After getting your Ubuntu Pro token, you can hit `Enter` on the prompt and it will ask you
+After getting your Ubuntu Pro token, you can hit <kbd>Enter</kbd> on the prompt
-to provide the token you just obtained.
-After entering the token you are expected to
+and it will ask you to provide the token you just obtained.
+After entering the
-see now the following output:
+token you should now see the following output:

 ```
 USN-5079-2: curl vulnerabilities